deinsoftware/toolbox/README.md

 ### Log

-Include operations relative to Logs and implements `IFileSystem` with specific actions and commands per Operative System.
+Include operations relative to Logs and implements the `IFileSystem` with specific actions and commands per Operative System.

 ```csharp
 using ToolBox.Log;
 ```

-#### Instantiate

-On the main class Program, add static properties ILogSystem and inside Main method create an instance of the class according a value (maybe in your config system).
+On the main class Program, add static properties ILogSystem and inside the `Main` method create an instance of the class according a value (maybe in your config system).

 ```csharp
 class Program